How to Grow Great Tomatoes in Melbourne

 How to sow tomato seeds

 Tomato seeds are relatively easy to propagate.
 If you only need a few tomato plants, then sow them into a small pot.
 If you plan to grow the seedlings on in the greenhouse for some time, then use a good quality potting mix.
-We’ve found that plants grown in poor quality potting mix become stunted and don’t transplant as well as stronger healthy plants.
+I’ve found that plants grown in poor quality potting mix become stunted and don’t transplant as well as stronger healthy plants.

 Place the seeds on the soil surface and then sprinkle some more potting mix over the top.